The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: The fates of MW satellites

 \subsubsection{Present-day luminosity functions}

 We next examine the present-day luminosity functions (LFs) of the MW satellites.
 Fig.~\ref{fig:satLFs} shows the \emph{V}-band LFs of satellites within 300~kpc of the central MW for each individual simulation in our sample, where absolute magnitude $M_{V}$ is measured within $R_{\rm SB=30}$.
 The top axis shows the corresponding stellar mass based on an empirical linear fit between $\log{M_{*}}$ and $M_{V}$ for all our satellites at $z=0$.
 For comparison, we show the observed LFs of the MW and M31 satellites from \citet{McConnachie2012}.
-Note that we have not applied any completeness corrections to the MW/M31 data.
+Note that we have not applied any completeness corrections to the MW/M31 data as we only consider the classical dwarf regime here.
 We also show LFs from the SAGA Survey DR3 \citep[][referred to as SAGA-DR3 hereafter]{Mao2024}.
 To compare with our results, we select hosts in the SAGA-DR3 sample with $M_{\rm halo}=7.5\times10^{11}-1.5\times10^{12}\,\MSUN$ and with at least one confirmed satellite in either their Gold ($M_{*}>10^{7.5}\MSUN$) or Silver ($M_{*}=10^{6.75-7.5}\MSUN$) samples.
 We further weight the satellites of each host by the incompleteness correction $f_{\rm corr}=N_{\rm sat,corrected}/N_{\rm sat,confirmed}$ for the Gold and Silver samples separately.
 Finally, we convert the reported \emph{r}-band magnitudes to \emph{V}-band following the prescription from \citet{Jesters2005}.
-The figure shows the spread of LFs of these hosts in the shaded region, and the median with the black solid curve.
+The figure shows the spread of LFs of the SAGA hosts in the shaded region, and the median with the black solid curve.

 The \tng{} satellite LFs, especially for the \XC{} and four GM simulations, show good agreement both in shape and normalization with the observed LF for the MW and SAGA-DR3 MW-mass hosts at all luminosities, albeit with slightly fewer bright satellites than the MW or the median for SAGA-DR3.
 The large-volume IllustrisTNG50 simulation has also been shown to produce satellite stellar mass-functions (SMFs) around MW-mass hosts that are broadly consistent with the observed MW satellite SMFs, albeit with considerable scatter \citep{Engler2021}.